StarNumber12046/pihome/README.md

 - Loop (in dashboard) does not work throught local files
 - gitignore

+# Updating
+THe software checks `github.com` for updates and asks you to download them.

 # Issue tracking
 Feel free to open an **issue** in this repo